Location - Townsville, North Queensland, Australia

-Blazed by 'Bullocky Tom' Andrews, it connects Mt Spec with the coast at Mutarnee and followed the southern slopes of Mt Leach.
+Blazed by 'Bullocky Tom' (Thomas Andrews), it connects Mt Spec with the coast at Mutarnee and followed the southern slopes of Mt Leach.
 The track went from near Crystal Creek to Shay's Guesthouse at Mt.
 Spec.
 At the time, on the northern bank of Big Saltwater Creek (now Crystal Creek) was a shack (Crystal Creek Farm), which was a well-known landmark.
 Bullocky Tom was buried at Crystal Creek.
 This track was recut to cross Crystal Creek where you'll enjoy a swim, a chance to explore around the waterfall and eat lunch.

 Bambaroo is an Aboriginal name from the Nyawaygi tribe 'Bamburu'.
 This track connected Benham's Track near Shay's Clearing (an old Guest House) and leads down into the Bambaroo area via an old tin miners property.
 There are a massive fig trees just off the main walking track that are pretty impressive to see.
 This trail ends at the Mobile Tower near Elenore Creek.